-In certain situations, this can be really advantageous; throwers, swimmers, and gymnasts can use this natural predisposition toward freaky ROM to be more successful in their sporting disciplines.
-However, it also predisposes these individuals up to a host of other musculoskeletal issues, ranging from ankle sprains, to shoulder subluxations, to stress fractures, to hernias, to early osteoarthritis.
+In certain situations, this can be beneficial; throwers, swimmers, and gymnasts can use this natural predisposition toward freaky ROM to be more successful in their sporting disciplines.
+However, it also predisposes these individuals to musculoskeletal issues, ranging from ankle sprains to shoulder subluxations, stress fractures, hernias, and early osteoarthritis.

-Also, these folks are more likely to have detached retinas and gastrointestinal reflux disorder (and a host of other issues), because collagen deficiency affects not just skeletal muscles, tendons, and ligaments, but also visceral organs (smooth muscle), skin, blood vessels, and the tissues of the eye.
+Also, these folks are more likely to have detached retinas and gastrointestinal reflux disorder (and a host of other issues) because collagen deficiency affects not just skeletal muscles, tendons, and ligaments but also visceral organs (smooth muscle), skin, blood vessels, and the tissues of the eye.

-With all this in mind, we can appreciate that it’s absolutely imperative to identify the most hypermobile clients we have before starting their exercise programs.
+With all this in mind, we can appreciate that it’s imperative to identify the most hypermobile clients we have before starting their exercise programs.
 Here are three quick tips on this front:

-1. Take note of age, ethnicity and gender, age.
-Laxity becomes less prevalent as we age, you’ll see it more commonly in those of African, Asian, and Arab origin than in Caucasians.
+1. Take note of age, ethnicity, and gender, age.
+Laxity becomes less prevalent as we age.
+You’ll see it more commonly in those of African, Asian, and Arab origin than in Caucasians.
 It’s also more common in females than males.

 3. Do a Beighton Hypermobility Test.
-The screen consists of five tests (four of which are unilateral), and is scored out of 9; a higher score is indicative of greater hypermobility:
+The screen consists of five tests. (four of which are unilateral), and is scored out of 9; a higher score is indicative of greater hypermobility:

-1. Elbow hyperextension > 10° (left and right sides)
+- Elbow hyperextension > 10° (left and right sides)

-2.Knee hyperextension > 10° (left and right sides)
+- Knee hyperextension > 10° (left and right sides)

-3. Flex the thumb to contact with the forearm (left and right sides)
+- Flex the thumb to contact with the forearm (left and right sides)

-4. Extend the pinky to >90° angle with the rest of the hand (left and right sides)
+- Extend the pinky to >90° angle with the rest of the hand (left and right sides)

 - Place both palms flat on the floor without flexing the knees

 Stretch him, and he’ll get worse.
 Build stability, and he’ll thrive – all because you ran some simple tests ahead of time.